apptainer/apptainer-userdocs/gpu.rst

 .. warning::

-   This feature is considered experimental in {Singularity} 3.9.
+   This feature is considered experimental in {Singularity} as of now.
 It cannot not replace the legacy NVIDIA support in all situations, and should be tested carefully before use in production workflows.